UBC-MDS/simpler_eda/README.md

 ## Functions

 This package contains three functions, each that accepts a pandas `DataFrame` for EDA.
-No specific data set is required for the functions to work.
-Each functions will have it's own required and optional arguements to configure the properties of the plot.
+The EDA functions can be used with a dataset with numerical and categorical features.
+Each functions will have it's own required and optional arguments to configure the properties of the plot.

-1. `correlation_eda_plot:` This function takes in a data frame object, a list of numerical features to be correlated (instead of all features) and outputs a correlation plot object.
-User can optionally change default arguements for color/fill, title, size of text and color-scheme.
+1. `correlation_eda_plot:`  Plot a correlation map with the given dataframe object and a list of numerical features.
+Users are allow to set multiple arguments regarding the setting of the correlation plot from color schemes, plot width, height and plot title.

-2. `numerical_eda_plot:` This function takes in a data frame object, two numeric columns, and produces either a scatter or line plot to visualize the relationship of the two features.
-User can optionally change default arguements for plot-type, color/fill, title, size of text, color-scheme and apply logarithm scaling on the x and y axis.
+2. `numerical_eda_plot:` This function takes in a data frame object, two numeric columns, and produces either a scatter or line plot to visualize the relationship between the two features.
+User can optionally change default arguments for plot-type, color, title, size of text, color-scheme, and toggle log transformation for the x and y axis.

-3. `categorical_eda_plot:` This function takes in a data frame object, a numerical and a categorical column and produces either a jitter, violin, barchar and boxplot (two categoricals) for comparison.
-User can optionally change default arguements for plot-type, color/fill, title, size of text and color-scheme.
+3. `categorical_eda_plot:`  This function takes in a data frame object and one categorical feature, to produce a histogram plot that visualizes the distribution of the feature.
+User can also choose to plot density graph of the feature by specifing in plot_type.
+The function also offers customization on color, plot title, font size, color-scheme, plot size, opacity level and facet factor.

 ## How the simpler_eda package fits into the Python ecosystem

 The simpler_eda package improves upon existing functions in the Altair packages library.
-Altair already includes many useful functions to visualize relationship between numerical and categorical features with the use of grammar of graphics syntax.
-But often this is quite cumbersome and prone to errors, simpler_eda package provides convenience by allowing user to perform EDA with a single line of code.
-There are a number of packages that already provides similar functionality in the Python Ecosystem, but most of them are not easily customizable.
-Some examples of the packages are [pandas profiling](https://github.com/pandas-profiling/pandas-profiling), [DataPrep](https://docs.dataprep.ai/index.html), [SweetViz](https://pypi.org/project/sweetviz/) and [Holoviwes](https://github.com/holoviz/holoviews).
+Altair already includes many useful functions to visualize the relationship between numerical and categorical features with the use of grammar of graphics syntax.
+But often this is quite cumbersome and prone to errors, simpler_eda package provides convenience by allowing users to perform EDA with a single line of code.
+There are a number of packages that already provide similar functionality in the Python Ecosystem, such as [pandas profiling](https://github.com/pandas-profiling/pandas-profiling), [DataPrep](https://docs.dataprep.ai/index.html), [SweetViz](https://pypi.org/project/sweetviz/) and [Holoviwes](https://github.com/holoviz/holoviews).
+However, most of them are not easily customizable.
+Our simpler_eda package allows flexibility from plot types to plot titles.

 ## Dependencies